Start-up and shut-down

 - When booting is complete, the blue light will stop flashing and remain lit.

-- Your robot will then connect to the network, if it has credentials to do so, and start any on-board software that is selected to start at boot time.
+- Your robot will then start Bluetooth services and connect to the wireless network (if it has credentials to do so).

-- You can now connect to the robot using MiRoapp or the network interface.
+- You can now connect to the robot using MiRoapp, or through the network interface if it is connected.

 Turn off MiRo at the switch underneath.